Data Security, Management and Retention

 To handle data properly, you need to know what kind of data it is and what laws or standards, if any, might govern its use (or misuse).

-Some data must be kept private under laws such as FERPA (which protects many kinds of student data), HIPAA (which protects personal health information), Section 895.507 of the Wisconsin Statutes (which requires notification if a data breach occurs).
+Some data must be kept private under laws such as FERPA (which protects students’ education records), HIPAA (which protects individually-identifiable health information), Section 134.98 of the Wisconsin Statutes (which requires notification if a data breach occurs).
 Some data is governed by industry standards such as PCI (which protects credit card holder information).
-Some data is legally public, under laws such as the Wisconsin Open Records law.
-(Be careful though… just because data is subject to open records request doesn’t mean it doesn’t need to be protected!)
+Some data may be subject to public disclosure under laws such as the Wisconsin Public Records law.
+(Be careful though… data is subject to public records requests doesn’t still needs to be secured and used in accordance with applicable privacy laws!)

 For further information about your responsibilities, see the UW System Policy on information security awareness.